YoWASP/yowasp.github.io/index.md

 ### Do I need a browser?

 Despite the name, [WebAssembly][] is not tied to browsers; it is a kind of machine code that can be easily translated into x86, ARM, or other machine code that your CPU runs directly.
-The YoWASP project currently does **not** provide tools that can run in a browser.
+The tools provided by the YoWASP project can run directly on top of an operating system as well as within a browser environment.
+(The availability of tools may vary.)

 ### Why use language package managers?